sme-gmbh/openffucontrol-particleserver/README.md

 Refer to the particle counters user manual and the source code *particlecounter.cpp* if changes to these paramaters are needed.
 You can set these parameters specifically for each particlecounter.

+## System configuration backup
+In case you want to create a full configuration backup of openffucontrol-particleserver, these directories need to be considered:
+- /var/openffucontrol/particlecounters/
+- /etc/openffucontrol/particleserver/

+# Time series database
+The openffucontrol-particleserver needs influxDB as a time series database.
+Install influxDB on your server or somewhere in your network in order to store measurement data.
+Please refer to the [InfluxDB Documentation](https://docs.influxdata.com/influxdb/v2/get-started/setup/) for installation and maintenance.
+No special configuration is needed beyond creation of a database and setting up user credentials.

+You might want to run influxDB on a redundant cluster or at least on a raid volume with redundancy.
+For backup methods please refer to the [influxDB Backup Section](https://docs.influxdata.com/influxdb/v2/admin/backup-restore/)

+# Visual representation
+You might want to use some sort of visual processing of the recorded measurements.
+We can recommend using grafana for that purpose as it has an interface for influxDB already included.
+Of course any other processing of the data is also possible as long as it is able to read data from influxDB.
+Please refer to the [influxDB query documentation](https://docs.influxdata.com/influxdb/v2/query-data/)